veloxity343/42_core/born2beroot/README.md

 - It uses YUM as its package manager.
 - Limited packages
 - Typically used for enterprise.

-### What is a VM?
-A software emulation of a physical computer that operates and behaves like a separate computer system within another physical machine.
-Essentially, it's a self-contained operating environment that behaves as if it's a separate computer, but it's actually running on a host computer.
-So you may ask the time-honoured Matrix question, is the VM blue-pilled, or red-pilled?
-Well, short and simple answer is that it is blue-pilled, remaining in the Matrix and unaware of the real world (the host computer).
-But since some VMs have exposure to the hypervisor and is thus able to retrieve information about its environment, the VM could, in essence, dodge bullets.

 ### Aptitude vs APT
 #### Aptitude